 The difficulty I have is the way the idea is generally presented as HCB knowing when to release the shutter.
 Think about it for a moment, remember all his photographs that you have seen; what are the chances of him being that lucky all the time?
 The more I looked at his photographs and read about his life and work, the more I thought there must be a different way of seeing this idea of “the decisive moment.”

-The way it has been presented, explicitly or implicitly, creates an image of HCB in my mind as a man with his Leica, taped with black tape to cover the chrome, waiting with his finger on the shutter release until The decisive moment strikes.
+The way it has been presented, explicitly or implicitly, creates an image of HCB in my mind as a man with his Leica, covered with black tape to hide the chrome, waiting with his finger on the shutter release until The decisive moment strikes.
 Then he moves on to the next photograph.
-Such an extraordinary serendipity, isn’t it?
+Such extraordinary serendipity, isn’t it?

-Now, I have not studied his life, his frames of negatives, and other intimate details of his photography, but this explanation sounds very far fetched to me.
-If this view is indeed correct, then he would be one patient and lucky photographer.
-I think the odds of him being this extraordinarily lucky is equally extraordinarily slim, and the notion of one patient photographer waiting until something to happen is quite unlikely.
+Now, I have not studied his life, his frames of negatives, and other intimate details of his photography, but this explanation sounds very far-fetched to me.
+If this view is indeed correct, then he would be one patient and a lucky photographer.
+I think the odds of him being this extraordinarily lucky is equally extraordinarily slim, and the notion of one patient photographer waiting until something happens is quite unlikely.